Making the decision to pack up and move to Australia can be one of the toughest choices a person can make in their lifetime.

 This is often the first question that people ask.
 Unfortunately there is never a definitive answer because the cost of an Australian visa will vary depending on what visa stream you choose to apply under, the number of dependents you have and the complexity of your case.

 Generally the costs will comprise the visa fee paid to the department of immigration, fees paid to authorities that assess the skills of applicants, English language tests, and fees paid to a migration agent for facilitating the visa application.
 The fees paid to the department of immigration are generally the largest component, especially when dependents are attached to an application.

-Should I use a migration agent?
+Should I use a migration agent? click for answer

 There is no obligation to use a migration agent when applying for an Australian visa.
 People opt to use migration agents because they want to avoid the confusion and the complexity behind what can often be a long and administrative process.

 The recent increase in application fees charged by the department of immigration means people are more likely to enlist the services of a migration agent.
 This is because the migration agent fee now forms a lesser part of the total cost, and because people don't want to risk losing money should their application be unsuccessful.

 Why use a migration agent based in Australia? click for answer